CreepPork/py-sia-dc-07/README.md

 After parsing the contents of the TCP message then it will relay the JSON-formatted message to a web server endpoint of your choice.
 There, you can act upon the contents of the message itself.

+Currently only ADC-CID (Adamco Contact ID) messages are supported.

 ## Payload

 Example payload: